 To schedule a tour for your group, please click the button below and fill out the form.
 A Mansion staff member will then get back to you to confirm your date and time and answer any additional questions you may have.

 Tours last approximately 50 minutes, so plan on a one-hour visit.
-Park school buses in the designated area on South Clarke Street in front of the Mansion.
+Park buses in the designated area on South Clarke Street in front of the Mansion.